HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/wcm_logs.md

 1. Log in to the WebEngine Admin UI as the Portal administrator.
 2. Select **Administration > Portal Analysis > **Enable Tracing**.
 The Enable Tracing portlet appears.
-3. Type the required trace string into the field **Append these trace settings** based on the table below.
+3. Based on the following table, enter the required trace string in the **Append these trace settings** field.
 4. Click the **Add** icon.
 Enabling tracing updates the **Current trace settings** field.

     !!!note